abhijit-choudhury/eks-fargate-solr/README.md

 2. Create 3 persistent volumes of type zookeeper-storage for the 3 Zookeepers

 3. Depending on maximum number of replicas e.g. 3 configured in HPA, create as many persistent volumes of type solr-storage for Solr servers

+4. Finally creating a storage class, persistent volume and persistent volume claim for Solr backup

     sh setup-local-storage.sh